Estonian University Hospital enables cardiac heart disease rehabilitation remotely with Buddy Healthcare

 Cardiac heart disease patients can participate in the rehabilitation program mostly remotely

 According to Dr. Rein Kuik, the Head of the Sports Medicine and Rehabilitation Clinic, the project is aimed at heart disease patients who need outpatient rehabilitation."The current and traditional rehabilitation process for cardiac heart disease patients requires patients to visit the clinic frequently for nearly three month’s time.
-With the new ongoing project that offers a digital care pathway, patients can participate in the rehabilitation program mostly remotely.", says Dr. Kuik.
+With the new ongoing project that offers a digital care pathway, patients can participate in the rehabilitation program mostly remotely." says Dr. Kuik.

 He explained that this new remote rehabilitation care process offers patients remote services with some hospital visits for a patient for 12 weeks."
 We believe that the innovation project will lead to better rehabilitation of patients and improve the availability of the services in general," the head of the clinic added.